harsh-vikram-singh/web_apps_experiments/flask_app/README.md

 # Introduction

-In repo holds the code for me trying to learn how to serve up the deep learning models usinf a flask app.
+This repo holds the code for me trying to learn how to serve up the deep learning models using a flask app.